tayyabahamna-design/Silverleaf/replit.md

 The application is built with a modern web stack, emphasizing a clean UI/UX and robust backend.

 ### UI/UX Decisions
-- **Branding**: Utilizes Silverleaf Academy's navy blue branding (HSL: 220 91% 38%) as the primary color, with a professional and clean design, generous white space, and the Poppins/Inter font family.
+- **Branding**: Utilizes Silverleaf Academy's official logo blue (#0A48A5 / HSL: 216 89% 34% in light mode, 216 89% 45% in dark mode) as the primary color throughout the entire application.
+Features a professional and clean design, generous white space, and the Poppins/Inter font family.
 The Silverleaf Academy logo (leaf icon) is prominently displayed in all interface headers.
+All backgrounds, navigation bars, buttons, accents, borders, shadows, and UI elements consistently use this unified blue palette.
 - **Consistent Header Design**: All interfaces (Admin, Teacher, Trainer) feature the same branded header with:
   - Silverleaf Academy logo and name
   - Primary blue background (bg-primary)